BradleyCulley/bradleyculley.github.io/_posts/2025-09-06-Bruce-Lee-and-lost-time.md

 </p>

 <p>
-Similarly, one can speculate that the regret from the "lost time" of a youth of crime motivated the profusion of artistic beauty in Bruce Lee's subsequent life.
+Similarly, one can speculate that the regret from the "lost time" of a youth of crime motivated the profusion of artistic beauty we see in Bruce Lee's subsequent life.
 </p>

 <br/>